-Rather than segmenting furniture into categories for different types of behavioral health facilities, the move is to apply the same design standards across the board and then adapt the furniture specifications to the specific needs of the setting.
-For instance, the same chair could have different arm cap materials specified in different settings.
-It's important to think about how the furniture will support the patients, regardless of the general project programming.
-For instance, how would an older adult feel about a space with all brown rotomold furniture [a type of durable plastic furniture constructed as one piece]?
-This may be uncomfortable or even depressing for patients in a Geriatric area of the facility.
-In an Adolescent area where aggressive behavior needs to be addressed, this may be perfect.
+Rather than segmenting furniture into categories for different types of behavioral health facilities, the move is to apply the same design standards across the board and then adapt the furniture specifications based on the specific needs of the setting.
+For instance, the same chair could have different arm cap materials specified.
+Think about how the furniture will support the patients, regardless of the generality of the project programming.
+For instance, how would an older adult feel about a space with all brown rotomold furniture (a type of very durable plastic furniture constructed as one piece)?
+This may be uncomfortable for them and have a depressing connotation, so to have it in a Geriatric area of the facility can make a person feel worse.
+In an Adolescent area with aggressive behavior this may be perfect.

 When we program thoroughly and give it a little more thought, we can come up with more effective design solutions.
-I like to use the phrase "comfort design," especially when we think of furniture for behavioral health settings.
+I like to use the phrase "comfort design" especially when we think of furniture for behavioral health settings.
 We can all try to give comfort to the users and caregivers by selecting designs that are attractive and make people feel welcome and safe, regardless of how restrictive the setting is.
 I think that will go a long way toward helping people have a better healing experience.

-We can all try to give comfort to the users and caregivers by selecting designs that are attractive and make people feel welcome and safe, regardless of how restrictive the setting is.
-I think that will go a long way toward helping people have a better healing experience.
+"If we all try to give comfort to the users and caregivers, regardless of how restrictive the setting is, that will go a long way toward helping the healing process."

-Are there any studies or evidence that you use as a guide?
+Are there any studies or evidence that you use to guide your efforts?

-I would love to say there are wonderful studies out there on behavioral health furniture design to guide us, but it is still early.
-There are several manufacturers-including Stance Healthcare-that are leading the way, thoughtfully considering the needs of this environment instead of building products based on the popularity of the segment.
-Also, we can learn from the process we used years ago for the bariatric population in terms of designing for both user support and aesthetic appeal.
+I would love to say there are wonderful studies out there on behavioral health furniture design to guide us but it is still early.
+There are several manufacturers that are leading the way, including Stance Healthcare, thoughtfully considering the needs in this environment instead of just building product due to popularity of the segment.
+Also, we can learn from the process we used years back when we designed for the bariatric population in terms of user support while making furniture appealing.

 The more I work with people, the more I draw on what I see and learn.
 It is truly observational research, documenting and understanding what works and what doesn't work.
 I also draw on my past experience working on design projects for other industries.
 I consider the impact design has on the user.
-For instance, I worked on a few banks early in my career, and we saw that people dressed and felt better about themselves when they were coming into a nicer space.
+For instance, I worked on a few banks early in my career and we saw that people dressed and felt better about themselves when they were coming into a nicer space.
 The same is true in healthcare.
 We see patients and caregivers feel better in a nice setting.
 It's exciting to see what we can do in behavioral health.
 We really can help make life better.